Andy Russell (singer): Mexico

-Russell recalled this tumultuous yet rewarding phase of his life:
+Russell recalled this phase of his life:

 Yet, one thing that he found embarrassing was the fact that his Spanish did not match the fluency of a native speaker because, according to him, it was "east-side."
 Moreover, by his own admission, he was "the gringo" who had a horrible American accent when he spoke Spanish.
 Thus, in order to prepare for his film roles, he gathered with his friends, who helped him with his pronunciation and to speak properly.

 Although he was born of Mexican parents, he worked hard to overcome the "handicap" of having grown up in the United States in order to be accepted as an "hermano" in Mexico and be "one of the family" in Latin America.

 Soon, not only was he fully recovered from the woes which had forced him to leave the United States, but he had actually discovered his roots in Mexico.
 Heartened by his success, he decided to remain there.
 On July 10, 1954, he married Velia Sánchez Belmont, the daughter of Mexico's former ambassador to the Netherlands.
 The civil ceremony took place at the bride's parents' home, and the reception and banquet was held at the Paolo, the ballroom at the Hotel Regis.
 Shortly thereafter, in September 1955, his wife gave birth to their son, Andy Roberto Russell Sánchez.

 During this period, he was a Latin-American star of films, television, radio, and nightclubs.
 He not only made personal appearances in Mexico, but he traveled abroad to perform in other countries, including Canada and the United States.
 By November 1956, he was earning $7,000 a week (a far cry from the $2,500 a year he earned in 1940, beating the skins as a drummer in a hotel orchestra).
 All this good fortune led Russell to exclaim that "Mexico has been wonderful to [me]" and "has made me happier than I ever was in my life."